vexys001/RandoTracker/docs/IterationPlans/plan-iteration1.md

       - User has selected a properly formatted XML file from the File Explorer Window
     - **PostConditions**:
       - An instance of the ItemList is created.
+      - for each element extracted:
-      - An instance of an Item is created for each element extracted.
+        - An instance of an Item is created
         - Each Item created is associated to the ItemList.
       - An instance of the ButtonList is created.
+      - For each item(Item) of the ItemList:
-      - An instance of an ItemButton is created for each element extracted.
+        - An instance of an ItemButton is created.
         - Each ItemButton created is associated to the ButtonList.

 ### RDCU